 Security Value determines the threshold for fingerprint searching and matching.
-Its value can be from 1-5.
+Its value can be from 1 to 5.
 When it is 1, the FAR (False Acceptance Rate) is the highest, and FRR (False Recognition Rate) is the lowest.
 FAR is simply the number that determines how likely the module will identify a weakly matched fingerprint as positive.
 FRR is how likely the module will identify a wrong fingerprint as negative.
 At level 5, the FAR is the lowest and FFR is the highest.
 In this setting, it can be difficult to match your fingerprint.

 SetAddr.
-The factory programmed address is
+The factory-programmed address is

 0xFFFFFFFF.
 There are no methods specified in the manual to reset the address to default, so keep the address recorded somewhere if you ever change it.

-Data Packet Size determines the maximum length of data content in a single packet.
+Data Packet Size determines the maximum length of data contained in a single packet.
 Its value can be 0-3 where 0 = 32 bytes, 1 = 64 bytes, 2 = 128 bytes and 3 = 256 bytes.

 Baud Multiplier sets the UART communication speed of the module.
 The minimum speed is 9600bps and can be set to up to 12 times of that which is 115200bps.
 The multiplier value N can be from 1-12 and the effective speed will be (9600*N) bps.
 The default baudrate is 57600bps.